Skip to main content

 get_live_event_visitors: Retrieve unique visitor data, defaulting to False.

-Note: This is an incremental source method and loads the "last_date" from the state of last pipeline run.
+Note: This is an incremental source method and loads the "last_date" from the state of the last pipeline run.

 Resource get_last_visits